 - Gas cylinders are not stored indoors unless the building has been specifically designed for this type of storage and has appropriate fire rated walls and ventilation.

-For optimum storage safety, all gas cylinders must be stored in a compliant gas cylinder store that has been manufactured in full conformance to the Australian Standard AS4332.
+For optimum storage safety, all gas cylinders must be stored in a compliant gas bottle cage that has been manufactured in full conformance to the Australian Standard AS4332.

 Separating incompatible gases